Home About Words Archive Photography Links Surf and Weather

 As for the rest, the arm is doing better but I’m taking things slowly, and the new photo gallery software is working nicely after the still unexplained crash of the previous site.
 There’s still a lot of work moving over captions (one cut and paste at a time), but I like the new platform and think the templating in Zen Photo is certainly much easier to customize than in either of the other two packages I’ve used here.

 Chuck posted this on Tuesday, February 10, 2009 at 8:16 pm.
-No comments yet.
-Be the first.
+Comments Off on Dull Boy Getting Shinier

 Balancing Act, But Not The Scales Of Justice